RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/creating-items-within-items/creating-items-within-items.md

     ![image-1702339843053.png](./downloaded_image_1705285634605.png)

-8. Open an item &gt; Press on the newly created tab &gt; and create a linked item
+8. Open an item > Press on the newly created tab > and create a linked item

     ![image-1702339938343.png](./downloaded_image_1705285635618.png)